SC issues notice to NAB in Mir Shakil-ur-Rahman’s appeal against LHC order

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Supreme Court on Thursday issued a notice to the National Accountability Bureau (NAB) in the appeal filed by Jang-Geo Editor-in-Chief Mir Shakil-ur-Rahman against an order passed by the Lahore High Court (LHC) dismissing his post-arrest bail petition in a case relating to a property transaction that took place 34 years ago.
+ISLAMABAD: The Supreme Court on Thursday issued notice to the National Accountability Bureau (NAB) in the appeal filed by Jang/Geo Editor in-Chief Mir Shakil-ur-Rahman against an order passed by the Lahore High Court (LHC) dismissing his post-arrest bail petition in a case relating to a property transaction that took place 34 years ago.

-The counsel submitted that the officials of LDA and the accused in the case never objected to exemption and neither they were complainant in the present matter.
-Justice Qazi Muhammad Amin Ahmed asked Khawaja Haris as to whether the other two accused, including the two LDA officials, as well as the then chief minister Punjab, have also been arrested.
+The counsel submitted that the officials of the LDA and the accused in the case never objected on exemption and neither they were complainant in the present matter.
+Justice Qazi Muhammad Amin Ahmed asked Khawaja Haris as to whether other two accused, including the two LDA officials, as well as the then chief minister Punjab, have also been arrested.

 “Whether, in any case non-payment of a sum of Rs143,530,000 to LDA as price calculated on the basis of current market value of the excess land (of 4k-12M) sold to the petitioner in the year 1986 could be made the basis for framing a case against the petitioner for alleged offence falling under any provision of NAO, 1999, without compliance of the mandatory pre-condition of 30 days’ notice as stipulated by Section 5(r) of NAO, 1999, and, in so far as no such notice was ever served upon the petitioner in terms thereof, the petitioner’s arrest and detention on this basis is void ab initio and violative of his fundamental rights under Articles 4, 9, 14, 15 and 25 of the Constitution,” Khawaja Haris had further questioned.